LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 The data frames for the script for the models (Species_distribution_models.R) and for the analyses of historical species distribution (section 3 of the code Supplementary_analyses.R) are not published online as occurrences data are protected.
 However, with a good justification, they could be requested to the National Data and Information Center on the Swiss Fauna (www.infofauna.ch).

+## Scripts information

+### Main_analyses.R

+This script contains the analyses made for the paper "Adapting to change: exploring the consequences of climate-induced host plant shifts in two specialist Lepidoptera species", excluding the analyses presented in the supplementary material and excluding the species distribution model.

+This script is divided in 1 + 7 sections.
+The introduction section (Packages, theme and functions) describs the packages used and set up the themes for the plots and a function used several time in the script.
+The first section of analyses (Field experiment) contains the code done for the field experiment which aimed to understand whether adult Lepdidoptera prefer to lay eggs on high- ro low-elevation plants.
+The second section (Caterpillar preference) contains the analyses of a feeding choice experiment of caterpillars of two Lepidoptera species.
+The third section (Caterpillar performance) contains the analses of a performance experiment which aimed to see any differences in growth between caterpillars feeding on a high- or a low-elevation host plant.
+The fourth section (Pupation rate) contains the code which allow to estimate the differences in pupation rate between *Melitaea celadussa* caterpillars feeding either on high- or low-elevation host plants.
+The fifth section (Wing size) contains the code which allow to estimate the differences in wing size between *M. celadussa* caterpillars feeding either on high- or low-elevation host plants.
+The sixth section (Chemical analyses) aims to test whether high- and low- elevation pairs of congeneric species have difference in defensive compound concentration in the leaves.
+Finally, the seventh section (Details of the R session) contains all the information about the R session used to run these analyses.

+### Supplementary_analyses.R

+This script contains the analyses made for the supplementary material of the paper "Adapting to change: exploring the consequences of climate-induced host plant shifts in two specialist Lepidoptera species", excluding the species distribution model.

+This script is divided in 1 + 2 sections.
+The introduction section (Packages, theme and functions) describs the packages used and set up the themes for the plots and a function used several time in the script.
+The first section of analyses (Plant traits) contains the code done for the analyses of the traits measured on the plants used for the field experiment and a on few other individuals (see "Material and methods").
+This section includes PCA and PERMANOVA analyses on a set of traits (herbivory, size, number of leaves, SLA, number of stems and sumber of inflorecences) and analyses using a linear model for the C:N ratio of the plants.
+The second section (Temperature analyses) allows to plot the average daily temperature reccorded on the site during the field experiment.
+Finally, the third section (Details of the R session) contains all the information about the R session used to run these analyses.

+### Species_distribution_models.R

+This script contains the species distribution model and other analyses on the historical and predicted shift toward higher elevation for two Lepidoptera species: *M. celadussa* and *Z. filipendulae*.

 ## Dataframe information

 ### Field_experiment.csv